 Europe, UK, Asia, Australia: email@example.com

 Berlin’s Errorsmith has been a respected figure in Germany’s club scene since the mid ‘90s.
 Through his own releases and his collaborations as part of MMM (with Berghain resident Fiedel) and Smith n Hack (with Soundstream/Soundhack), Errorsmith plays with the boundaries of dance music genres for an openness leading to new rhythmic and sonic shapes.
 Rooted in the club, his music is crafted with an ear for experimentalism, making for some deliciously intriguing physicality.
 His DJ mixes share a similar philosophy, disregarding genre norms in favour of body-moving eclectic musicality.
 Renowned for his popular synthesizer plug-in Razor, developed for Native Instruments, his self-built software instruments form the basis of both his productions and live sets.
-Some 20 years into his career, 2015 has seen Errorsmith release a new collaborative 12” with Mark Fell via the PAN label and more to come.
+His collaborative 12” with Mark Fell via the PAN label was a popular release in 2015, listed in many end of year charts.
+A new live set debuted at Unsound festival 2016, which was one of the “Five key performances“ for Resident Advisor.
+Some 20 years into his career, 2017 sees the release of the long awaited ‘Superlative Fatigue’ album on PAN.

 Roc Jiménez de Cisneros and Stephen Sharp make computer music for hooligans and deconstructed rave objects.
 Their music has been published on record labels like Entr’acte, Editions Mego, Presto!?, fals.ch or their very own ALKU, and showcased at festivals, clubs, galleries and museums throughout the world.
 EVOL recordings, installations and performances have a unique approach to sound matter, full of upward spirals, trance inducing patterns and challenging temporal structures.